AhmedGamal04/Face-Verification-Identification/README.md

-# Face Verification & Identification
+# Face Verification & Identification — V1
 > **CIE 555 — Neural Networks and Deep Learning**
 > University of Science and Technology, Zewail City · Spring 2026
+> **Status: 🚧 Work in Progress — V2 coming with MTCNN face cropping, ResNet50V2, InceptionResNetV2, and hard triplet mining**

 ---

 ## Overview

-A full deep learning pipeline for **face verification** on the LFW (Labeled Faces in the Wild) dataset — determining whether two face images belong to the same person.
+A deep learning pipeline for **face verification** on the LFW (Labeled Faces in the Wild) dataset — determining whether two face images belong to the same person using Siamese Networks.

-The project implements and compares three architectures across two loss paradigms, following the progression from a custom CNN baseline to DeepFace-style and FaceNet-style transfer learning models.
+This version implements and compares two backbone architectures across two loss functions, forming a 2×2 experimental grid.

----

-## Central Question

-> **Given two face images, do they belong to the same person?**

 ---